Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Introduction

 The main challenges that arise in Bayesian variable selection are choosing appropriate prior distributions and computational complexity.
-Regarding the former, the results can be sensitive to the choice of prior distribution, particularly in the high-dimensional setting \citep{Casetal15,MarTan20}.
-Using uninformative priors, which are designed to have a small impact on the results, is one option towards avoiding these issues \citep{MitBea88}.
-In fact, when a spike-and-slab prior is used it is not required that the `slab' portion of the prior penalizes or shrinks the coefficients since the `spike' portion can absorb small non-important effects.
-However, using Bayes factors to compare null and alternative models will favor the null model, regardless of the data, when flat uninformative priors are used.
+Regarding the former, the results can be sensitive to the choice of the prior distribution, particularly in the high-dimensional setting \citep{Casetal15,MarTan20}.
+Using uninformative priors, which are designed to have a small impact on the results, is one option for avoiding these issues \citep{MitBea88}.
+When a spike-and-slab prior is used, it is not required that the `slab' portion of the prior penalizes or shrinks the coefficients since the `spike' portion can absorb small non-important effects.
+However, using Bayes factors to compare null models (e.g., without predictors) to alternative models (with some predictors) will favor the null model, regardless of the data, when flat uninformative priors are used.
 This is known as \emph{Barlett's paradox} \citep[][]{Bar57,KloLem70} and (in the limit) results in Bayes factors placing all posterior probability on the submodel that omits all predictors.
-This has led to a departure from uninformative priors in favor of parametric options which -- while being more computationally feasible -- can be sensitive to the parametric specification.
+This has led to a departure from uninformative priors in favor of parametric options, which -- while being able to use Bayes Factors -- can be sensitive to the parametric specification.